elliotenglish/knowledge_base/multiview_reconstruction.md

 - [SRPose](https://arxiv.org/abs/2407.08199)
 - [QuEst](https://github.com/KavehFathian/QuEst)

 Each of these algorithms present an analytical solution to the 2 view pose estimation problem.
 However, they suffer from degeneracy and multiple-solutions in intermediate steps.
-They then require further heuristics to dissambiguate the solution, but often still yield unusable results.
+They then require further heuristics to disambiguate the solution, but often still yield unusable results.

 ### 5-Point Algorithm